J3olchara/telegram-bots/README.md

 # telegram-bots
-#it is module telegram bot
-#Keyboard files are in keyboards folder
-#message handlers are in handlers folder
+This is module telegram bot.
+Keyboard files are in keyboards folder.
+Message handlers are in handlers folder